 Emerald is the green variety of Beryl, a beryllium aluminium silicate mineral that is coloured by trace amounts of chromium and/or vanadium.
 It has a Mohs hardness of 7.5–8.
 Emerald is a cyclosilicate and occurs in colours ranging from yellow-green to blue-green.
 Unfortunately, most Emeralds have poor resistance to breakage.

 The name Emerald derives via Old French as esmeraude and Middle English as emeraude.
 Also, from Vulgar Latin as esmaralda/esmaraldus, a variant of the Latin smaragdus.
 It also descends from Ancient Greek: σμάραγδος smaragdos meaning “green gem” from a Semitic language.

 Emerald Meaning – History

 Throughout time, Emerald has been known as a symbol of truth and love.
-In ancient Greece and Rome, Emerald was believed to be the gemstone of the goddess Venus, the purveyor of love and hope.
-It is also known for intuition and is associated with sight and revealing future events and truths.
+In ancient Greece and Rome, Emerald was the chosen gemstone of the goddess Venus, the purveyor of love and hope.
+It is associated with sight.
+As well as for providing intuition and insight and revealing future events and truths.

 Emerald Meaning – Metaphysical Benefits.